JoshEflin/Tech-Blog-MVC/README.md

 ## Link

 ## Installation
-'npm i' in root directory then watch the magic!
+create a .env file in root directory with your mysql login credentials.
+Add a session secret to the .env. 'npm i' in root directory then watch the magic!

 ## Usage
 This repository is not designed for public use, It was built as practice with the MVC paradigm, using cookies, and a first attempt at using a view engine with express.js